Search by Category

 a) What does the template look like?

-Why: Why does the organization exist?
-What is the company’s purpose?
+– Why: Why does the organization exist?
+What is its purpose?

-What: What does a company or a product do?
+– What: What does the company or product do?

-According to Simon Sinek, most brands communicate “the what” and “the how” and forget about “the why”, when they always should start with “the why”.
+According to Simon Sinek, most brands communicate “the what” and “the how” and neglect “the why”, when in reality, they should always start with “the why”.

-How: By disrupting industries, fixing what is broken and changing things for the better in the long run
+– How: By disrupting industries, fixing what is broken and changing things for the better in the long term

-This mostly applies to corporate brands (companies rather than products), who often use purpose-driven branding to position themselves as good corporate citizens (brand purpose is often associated with CSR but does not have to be).
+Primarily corporate brands (companies rather than products), often using purpose-driven branding to position themselves as responsible corporate citizens (brand purpose is often associated with CSR, but it doesn’t have to be).

-If you want to read more about purposeful brands, read our post about this topic.
+If you want to learn more about purposeful brands, check our post on this topic.

 a) What does the template look like?

-Brand character: What is the personality and the tone of voice of the brand (e.g., is it warm, high-tech, trendy, corporate, etc.)?
+– Brand character: What is the personality and tone of voice of the brand (e.g., warm, high-tech, trendy, corporate, etc.)?

-At BrandStruck, we add one more element to this model, which is a brand archetype (you can read about brand archetypes here).
+At BrandStruck, we add one more element to this model: the brand archetype.

-It is easy to communicate (internally and externally) and makes measuring brand performance more straightforward, as brands can be tracked against a set of agreed values and brand character attributes.
+It is easy to communicate both internally and externally and it simplifies measuring brand performance, as brands can be tracked against a set of agreed values and brand character attributes.

-While it is easy to use for decoding other brands’ strategies, it is more complicated when applying it for your own company’s brand.
-Explaining a brand using one sentence (brand essence) requires discipline and internal agreement with regard to what you want to say.
-This template does not make the process any smoother as, unlike the two previous models, it does not offer any leading questions.
+While it is easy to use for decoding other brands’ strategies, applying it to your own brand can be challenging.
+Defining a brand essence in just one sentence requires discipline and internal alignment, and unlike the two previous models, this one doesn’t provide leading questions to guide the process.

 If you want to read the complete brand strategy case studies of all brands mentioned in this post, subscribe to BrandStruck.